martabyte/Hacking-Labs/Module 17 - Hacking Mobile Platforms.md

 ### Launch a DoS Attack ###
 #### Low Orbital Cannon (LOIC) ####
+It can be found at: `Module 17 Hacking Mobile Platforms\Android Hacking Tools\`.
+But in this lab, we'll launch it from the Android device: go to the 'Cx File Explorer' app > Click the IP from the shared computer (Ex.
+10.10.10.10) > Go to the shared folder: 'CEH-Tools' > 'Module 17 Hacking Mobile Platforms' > 'Android Hacking Tools' > Install the 'LOIC' apk.

+1. Type the target IP, select the TCP radio button, set the Port value to 80 and the number of Threads to 100 > 'Start'

 ### Exploit the Android Platform through ADB ###